JazzMaster/MasterMyVMs/README.md

 VMDK conversion is only necessary for VBox.

-QEMU doesnt care and snapshots are a PITA console command with QEMU- so be aware of this. libVirt will allow it, provided these conditions are NOT met.
+QEMU doesnt care and snapshots are a PITA console command with QEMU- so be aware of this.

+libVirt will allow snapshots, provided these conditions are NOT met.

 (no snapshots if this is TRUE)

 		VFIO in UEFI- Unknown hardware state of real hardware video device VM is running(must be off)

 Qemu does have a GUI, but its intermittent if the menu shows up.
 I use verison 3.
 (You need a few libraries under Ubuntu to get it all up and running correctly.)